 Monitor and Respond to Employee Reviews

 Online reviews left by employees on websites like Glassdoor and Indeed can have a strong impact on your employer brand.
-It’s critical that you’re able to keep an eye on these reviews and respond when necessary.
+As part of your employer brand monitoring efforts, it’s critical that you’re able to keep an eye on these reviews and respond when necessary.

 By monitoring employee reviews, you can also determine whether or not your company is seen as a great place to work.
 You can also more accurately understand the perceptions that current and potential employees have of your organization.